American Bulldog Chihuahua Mix (American Bullhuahua) Breed information

 So long as they're getting their daily dose of exercise, you'll have a well-rounded and content pup on your hands -- but mess up with their activity levels and you may have some mischief on your hands!

-Is the American Bulldog Chihuahua mix right for you?
+Is it the American Bullhuahua right for you?

 American Bulldog Chihuahua mixes are social butterflies and the life of the party.